Polymer/polymer-linter/README.md

 ## Usage

-The linter can be run in one of two ways, from the command line, or through our editor plugins.
+The linter can be run in one of two ways: from the command line, or through our editor plugins.

 First though, it needs to be configured.
 Create a `polymer.json` file at the root of your project and ensure it has a "lint" field like so: